 There is already a group dedicated to promoting cycling as a transportation mode within San Francisco, the San Francisco Bike Coalition.
 They advocate for better infrastructure and help train people in urban biking.
 They have a great presence at City Hall.
 UCSF already offers a small discount to join the SF Bike Coalition.
 I believe UCSF should go further and offer to match student and staff donations to SF Bike.
 A $35 donation plus a $35 match would go further than than a discount on the $35 membership.

 Matching employee donations would help advance health here in San Francisco among UCSF’s own personnel by making bike commuting more attractive and more common.

 Celis-Morales, Carlos A, Donald M Lyall, Paul Welsh, Jana Anderson, Lewis Steell, Yibing Guo, Reno Maldonado, et al. 2017.
 “Association Between Active Commuting and Incident Cardiovascular Disease, Cancer, and Mortality: Prospective Cohort Study.”
 BMJ 357 (April): j1456.

 Lusk, Anne C, Peter G Furth, Patrick Morency, Luis F Miranda-Moreno, Walter C Willett, and Jack T Dennerlein.
 2011.
 “Risk of Injury for Bicycling on Cycle Tracks Versus in the Street.”
 Inj.
-Prev., January.
-BMJ Publishing Group Ltd, ip.2010.028696.
+Prev., January, ip.2010.028696.